flowchart TB

 The regulatory framework governs how clinical trials are conducted, who may conduct them, and what evidence is required for drug approval.
 This chapter focuses on the United States while noting key international considerations.

-In the US, the Food and Drug Administration (FDA) stands as the gatekeeper for drugs, biologics, and medical devices in the United States (U.S. Food and Drug Administration 2024b).
+In the US, the Food and Drug Administration (FDA) regulates drugs, biologics, and medical devices in the United States (U.S. Food and Drug Administration 2024b).
 Located within the Department of Health and Human Services as part of the Public Health Service (alongside the National Institutes of Health (NIH) and Centers for Disease Control and Prevention (CDC)), the FDA’s mission is to protect public health by ensuring that regulated products are safe, effective, and not adulterated or misbranded.

 The agency is organized into scientific centers (Table 3.1), each responsible for specific product categories: